kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 1/Sprint 2.md

 **Playbook integration:** HCD ensures that digital services are **accessible, equitable**, and **responsive to user needs**, which is essential in a public sector committed to serving everyone.

 ---
+### Activity: Scenario review

+**Scenario:** A federal agency redesigned its benefits application portal after user research revealed that many applicants found the previous version confusing and inaccessible.

+**Instructions:**

+1. Review the short scenario provided.
+2. Reflect on the following questions:
+   * What were the main user challenges the agency discovered?
+   * How did HCD methods help address these challenges?
+   * What was the outcome of the redesign?
+   * How did it improve equity or accessibility?

+3. Write a short response in the course discussion area.
+---

 ### **DevSecOps explained**